subb16/Data_Mining_Project/README.md

 In our pursuit of optimizing the clustering performance for the given dataset, we made some adjustments to our method, resulting in a significant improvement in performance.
 Below are the key modifications we made:

  ## Utilization of Normalized Laplacian
 In our previous approach, we employed the standard Laplacian matrix for spectral clustering.
 However, we found that substituting it with the normalized Laplacian yielded better results.
-The normalized Laplacian matrix accounts for variations in the degree of connectivity among nodes, leading to more accurate clustering results.
+The normalized Laplacian matrix accounts for high variations in the degree of connectivity among nodes ( mean degree of nodes is around 6k with a std. deviation of 2k ) , leading to more accurate clustering results.
+The mean degree of nodes is around 6k with a std. deviation of 2k.

  ## Direct Clustering without Neural Network
 Also earlier, we incorporated a neural network (NN) for refining the clustering results.
 However, we experimented with a simplified approach by directly clustering all the points without employing a neural network for post-processing.
 This streamlined approach eliminated the additional complexity introduced by the neural network training and inference process.